hphelion/documentation/moonshot/install.setup-admin-node.md

 To launch the Operational Dashboard:

-1. On a	Windows client, first make sure that the Mozilla Firefox or Google Chrome browser has the following IP addresses set as proxy exceptions:
+1. From a Windows or Linux client that has access to the Admin Node, open a Mozilla Firefox or Google Chrome browser.

+2. Make sure the browser has the following IP addresses set as proxy exceptions:

  192.\*;10.\*;localhost;127.0.\*

-2. In the browser, enter **https://192.168.124.10:9000** to launch the Operational Dashboard user interface, which is running on the Admin node.
+3. In the browser, enter **https://192.168.124.10:9000** to launch the Operational Dashboard user interface, which is running on the Admin node.

-3. On the Environment tab, review the types of prerequisites, servers, connections, and networks in your environment.
+4. On the Environment tab, review the types of prerequisites, servers, connections, and networks in your environment.

 ## Next Step